pmanzoni/phdunimed/openthread.md

 ```

 :::warning
 Where 600 is the value of the joiner timeout in seconds (i.e., 10 minutes).
-If you are not fast enough in typing the following commands yo can use an higher value
+If you are not fast enough in typing the following commands you can use an higher value
 :::

 We now execute the other 2 routers (number 2 and 3):